hrshadhin/S_EDcrypt/README.md

 =========

-      This 'S_EDcrypt' is a simple encryption program based on \n'Vigenère cipher' method with some  extended functionality.
+   This 'S_EDcrypt' is a simple encryption program based on 'Vigenère cipher' method with some extended functionality.
    Its do both encryption and decryption.

 Usage syntax:
 ===============